Cancel anytime

 Financial Performance

-Benchmark Comparison: The ETF's performance is expected to closely track the Bloomberg U.S. 5-10 Year Corporate Bond Index.
+Benchmark Comparison: The ETF's performance closely tracks the Bloomberg U.S. 5-10 Year Corporate Bond Index.

 Expense Ratio: 0.04